-O. CONTRACT OF PARTICIPATION
+J. CONTRACT OF PARTICIPATION (CoP)

-All applicants to be enrolled in the FSS program will be required to sign a Contract of Participation to be fulfilled no later than five years after the effective date, with the exception stated in Section 11C of this plan.
+All applicants to be enrolled in the FSS program are required to sign a CoP to be fulfilled no later than five years after the effective date, with the exception stated in Section J3 of this Action Plan.
+The CoP's effective date must be the first day of the month following the month in which the participant and HACN sign the CoP.
 The HACN will use a contract format approved by HUD.
-The contract will include an Individual Training and Services Plan (ITSP) as defined in Section 11B of this plan.
-The contract will include the family's annual income, earned income, and the family rent (tenant rent plus utility allowance) in effect as of the effective date of the contract.
+The contract includes an Individual Training and Services Plan (ITSP) as defined in Section E2 of this Action Plan.
+The contract will include the family's annual income, earned income, and the family rent (tenant rent plus utility allowance) in effect as of the effective date of the contract to document the family's baseline income, for the purposes of, establishing an escrow account.